Cinépolis: History

-Enrique Ramírez Miguel founded Organización Ramírez© in Morelia, Michoacán, Mexico in 1971.
+Enrique Ramírez Miguel founded Organización Ramírez in Morelia, Michoacán, in 1971.
 Years before, the company opened the first cinema in the city of Salamanca the company was rebranded as Cinematográfica Cadena de Oro, S.A., opening theaters in Acámbaro and Guanajuato.
 By 1971, the brand had already expanded to Mexico City with the opening of Cine La Raza.
 In 1972 Cinemas Gemelos was born and one year later the national expansion of Multicinemas began.
 The company was rebranded in 1994 as Cinépolis with the first multiplex-style theaters in Tijuana.
 In 1999, Cinépolis VIP was created.
 It is believed to be the biggest cinema chain in Mexico.
 In 2019 the brand updated its logo mark and began rolling out the new mark to locations around the world.